telekom-security/tpotce/cloud/ansible/README.md

 <a name="agent-forwarding"></a>
 ## Agent Forwarding
-Agent forwarding must be enabled in order to let Ansible do its work.
+Agent Forwarding must be enabled in order to let Ansible do its work.
-- On Linux or MacOS:
+- On Linux or macOS:
   - Create or edit `~/.ssh/config`
   - If you execute the script remotely on your Ansible Master Server:
     ```